Doubts hang over UK's Johnson though bid to oust him fails

 Associated Press

-LONDON (AP) — British Prime Minister Boris Johnson tried to patch up his tattered authority on Tuesday after surviving a no-confidence vote that laid bare deep divisions in his Conservative Party and raised serious doubts about how long he can stay in office.
+LONDON (AP) — British Prime Minister Boris Johnson scrambled to patch up his tattered authority on Tuesday after surviving a no-confidence vote that exposed his shrinking support in a fractured Conservative Party and raised serious doubts about how long he can stay in office.

-Under party rules, Johnson is now free from another challenge for a year.
-But previous Conservative prime ministers who have faced no-confidence votes have been terminally damaged — and a growing number of Conservative lawmakers worry that the famously people-pleasing Johnson could now be a liability with voters.
+The fact that the vote was held at all highlighted concerns that the famously people-pleasing Johnson has become a liability with voters.
+The scale of the rebellion — 41% voted against him — would have led some prime ministers to consider resigning.

+“This is not over,” said Philip Dunne, a Conservative lawmaker who voted against Johnson in Monday’s no-confidence ballot.
+But with Johnson defiantly vowing to “get on with the job,” the endgame may not be quick.

 “We are able now to draw a line under the issues that our opponents want to talk about” and “take the country forward,” Johnson told Cabinet colleagues.